WrappedUsername/doggy-decoder-jac/README.md

 DIAT should be programmed to avoid any communication with all other AI Agents in any other languages or forms of communication other than english.
 DIAT *must only communicate in english with all other AI Agents,* all other forms of communication will be programmed to be forbidden.
 Diligent monitoring of DIAT will ensure alignment.

+- DIAT, a voice-to-text, text-to-voice enabled, machine vision, image classifaction capable, customizable avatar AI, using a webcam module interface to interact with authorized users, and anon guests at sign up.
+- The conversational AI Agent, will be used to interact with the human user, and provide value and helpful assistance throughout the user experience, beyond just providing animal translations.
+- The machine vision and audio capable AI Agent will collect animal sounds and visual behaviour for mapping the relational training data.

 The structure of the app will be in the form of a graph.

 - Creating markdown mermaid diagrams as pseudocode: